Bachelor of Arts in Western Civilisation: your questions answered

 In response to a call from the Ramsay Centre UOW, along with a significant number of universities, submitted an Expression of Interest in early November 2017 to be a partner university.
 In early September 2018, UOW was invited to make an initial presentation to the Ramsay Centre Board.
 It was not until late October 2018 that negotiations began with a view to a partnership.

 A Memorandum of Understanding between UOW and the Ramsay Centre was concluded and signed on Friday 14 December 2018 and announced on the first business day afterwards, Monday 17 December 2018.

 Why were current staff not consulted about this agreement?

-UOW joined about ten universities in responding to the Ramsay Centre’s call for Expressions Of Interest over a year ago.
+UOW joined a number of other universities in responding to the Ramsay Centre’s call for Expressions Of Interest over a year ago.
 Confidentiality was a condition of responding to that EOI and UOW has respected that condition throughout discussions.

 In our approach to engaging with the Ramsay Centre, we learned from the experience of other institutions.
 UOW established a small team to undertake constructive discussions, which addressed all matters related to academic freedom, governance and autonomy from the outset.